How do you know you need a spiritual detox? Sonia Vadlamani explores the signs and shares nine practical purification techniques that will help reset

 If you're having communication issues with your partner, it might just be that you're not speaking the same 'love language'.
 Arlo Laibowitz explains

 Becoming a volunteer is an important and meaningful way to help individuals and communities.
-And, as Calvin Holbrook writes, the multiple benefits of
+And, as Calvin Holbrook discovers, the benefits of

 Many of us have been touched by suicide and the loss of a loved one, family member or friend.
 Ahead of World Suicide Prevention Day (September 10),